David Henderson (British Army officer): Military career

 Following his departure from the Air Council, Henderson returned to France where he served until October 1918.
 After the armistice, Henderson served as a military counsellor during the Paris Peace Conference until the signing of the Versailles Treaty in June 1919.
 Henderson then became Director-General of the League of Red Cross Societies in Geneva, where he died in 1921, aged 59.

 Honours

 Henderson was awarded the Distinguished Service Order in 1902 for his work during the Second Boer War.

 In April 1914 he was created Knight Commander of the Order of the Bath (KCB).
 In March 1918, Henderson accepted the honorary position of Colonel of the Highland Light Infantry.

+David Henderson Avenue, built on the former School of Service Intelligence site in Ashford, Kent, is named after him.